local-projects/ofxApp/ReadMe.md

 ```
 OFX_APP_NAME=MyApp
 ```
 This is used to automatically handle your custom Global Variables & Global Colors files.
 This is so that your Global Vars and Colors classes are automatically included in the _ofxApp_ instance.
-The whole point of this is to avoid casting.
+The whole point of this is to avoid dynamic casting all over the place just to acces your globals; this allows your globals object (`MyAppGlobals`) to be stored inside _ofxApp_ in their native Class, so they can be totally overridden by you and still be included in _ofxApp_ at compile time.

 ### 1.3 - Create files for your Global Variables & Global Colors: